FreeCAD/DevelopersHandbook/technical/translation.md

 //: Runs the function
 QPushButton myButton(tr("Execute"));
 ```
-You can also add a "disambiguation string", which is displayed to translators to help them understand what the word means:
+You can also add a "disambiguation string", which is displayed to translators to help them understand what the word means in this context (remember that translators don't see the source code itself, only the isolated string and the name of the file it's in.
+Many times that is not enough information for a good translation):
 ```
 QLabel myLabel(tr("Draft angle", "For injection molding, not the Draft workbench"));
 ```